Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 3. Open VSCode, Pycharm or any related environments and run the program.
 If you're using streamlit, open a terminal and run `streamlit run "Killer Randomizer App 3.py"`

 Note: Make sure you are running all this in the folder you stored the files in

+PS: This code was aided with AI (Claude)